 Rarely, but sometimes you hear the story of a successful lawyer turned painter in France.
 Or a doctor turned fictional writer in Europe.
 These are the biggest success stories based on happiness, as they following their true passions.
 If we all chased the dollar, won’t we all be working on Wall Street?
 Surely not everyone would be passionate about their career choice based solely on income.

 I am sure it goes the other way too.
-I have a friend who went back to school at to become a nurse, and another one becoming a lawyer just from sheer interest and becomes successful at it.
+I have a friend who went back to school at forty-something to become a nurse, and another one becoming a lawyer just from sheer interest and becomes successful at it.
 In all the scenarios finding your true passion is the key to happiness

 What do you want to do when you grow up?

 I am 38 and hope my interests and my ability to find happiness as my dreams grow and change, stay with me forever.
 And once I reach a dream, I usually start dreaming a new.
 I like reaching new levels.
 It satisfies something deep inside me to constantly try to find ways to learn about this world.